 A voice—an irritated voice—an irritated voice Harry recognized—pierced the fog of dreams.

-Harry hissed, blinked the dreams from his eyes, glared at the coppery Cherrii at his bedside, who was staring at the Colt in Harry’s hand.
+Harry hissed, blinked the dreams from his eyes, and glared at the coppery Cherrii at his bedside, who was staring at the Colt in Harry’s hand.
 “Mollin?”
-He hissed again, and lowered the gun.
+He hissed again and lowered the gun.